 Thankfully, some heartwarming news has emerged from Karnataka with various public and private companies beginning to use Biodiesel since a steady supply of oil is available now.
 There are two major initiatives that have spearheaded the Biodiesel movement in India.
 Karnataka State Bio Fuel Development Board has set up various demonstration centers for Biodiesel and collection points for oilseeds.
 Similarly, Karnataka State Road Transport Corporation (KSRTC) has begun running public transport buses on 100% biodiesel!

-Today, these demonstration centers have become a hub of activity for collecting seeds and selling processed biodiesel to large buyers.
+Today, these demonstration centers have become the hubs of activity for collecting seeds and selling processed biodiesel to large buyers.
 The whole process is being managed in a public-private partnership model, where government agencies help in building infrastructure, local voluntary organizations help in raising awareness and collecting seeds, while private companies are the end-users.
-The unit in Shimoga run by Chirantana Green Technology Centre of JNNCE is an ideal model for replication in other places.
+The unit in Shivamogga run by Chirantana Green Technology Centre of JNNCE is an ideal model for replication in other places.

-- Farmers associated to the district milk cooperative are involved in collecting oilseeds in remote villages.
-These seeds are collected at the milk collection centers and are then brought to the city dairy plant.
-This is then transported to the demonstration center.
+- Farmers associated with the district milk cooperative collect oilseeds in remote villages.
+These seeds are collected at the milk collection centers and are then brought to the city’s dairy plant, which is then transported to the KSBDB demonstration center.

-- Pongamia (Honge) are the dominant oilseeds available in central Karnataka.
-Around 15 tons of Honge seeds are collected in Shimoga district, which are typically seeds are collected between March and May.
+- Pongamia and neem (Honge) are the dominant oilseeds available in central Karnataka.
+Around 15 tons of these oil seeds are collected in the Shimoga district, which are typically seeds are collected between March and May.

 - Oil is extracted from expeller machines at the center and then fed into the biodiesel extraction machine.
 A chemical reaction called trans-esterification takes place between the oil, caustic soda and methanol to produce ‘methyl ester’, which is biodiesel.